jgnewman/strux/README.md

   });
 ```

-The call chains shown in this example are called "constructs".
-Each construct
+The call chains shown in this example are called "structs".
+Each struct
 describes how a given component class will dispatch a given Redux action in
 response to a specific event with specific data, or how it will respond
 to the triggering of a given action and what it will do with the data that